tassia/vanierFLOSS/Events/FLOSSDay24/README.md

 Participants
 ==============

 An online form was setup and 58 people were registered prior to the event.
+This was the first time we had an auto-reply sent after registration (Thanks to Anghelos) and a reminder sent 2 days before, as an effort to keep people engaged.

 On the day, 44 people checked in:

 - Vanier community:
   - 10 Computer Science and Mathematics (CSM) students